The Department has created this privacy statement to demonstrate its commitment to protecting personal privacy.

 If you choose to pay for a service or product using the secure credit card payment facility available at this site you will be asked to provide your credit card details, your name, a shipping address and your email address.
 These details are required so that we can ship your order and a tax invoice / receipt.

-The Department of Infrastructure and Regional Development does not store credit card details for payments made via a secure credit card payment facility.
+Department of Infrastructure, Transport, Cities and Regional Development does not store credit card details for payments made via a secure credit card payment facility.
 All transactional data is stored on a secure site hosted by a Contracted Service Provider (EWAY).
 EWAY employs industry standard 128-bit Secure Socket Layer (SSL) security technology.
 SSL is cryptography technology that uses special codes (public and private keys) that encrypt credit card details and personal details sent over the Internet.
 SSL encryption turns these details into an unintelligible string of characters and symbols and makes it virtually impossible to decipher.
 In addition, if a message is somehow tampered with, SSL technology will detect the tampering and reject the message.

 Any personal information you choose to provide will only be used for the purpose for which it was provided and will not be disclosed to other persons or organisations without your prior consent or if required by law.